 - A Thursdays in Black prayer from the United Church

-- This Thursdays in Black video and other resources from the WCC
+- From the WCC: Thursdays in Black video and other resources

 - The Transgender Day of Remembrance service on November 20

 2. Participate in “Thursdays” in Black on a Sunday!

 Encourage your community of faith to wear black as a group on any Sunday.
 Take a group photo and post it to your faith community’s social media accounts.
 Use the hashtags #ThursdaysInBlack, #jeudisenoir, #UCCan, #WCC.
 If your faith community is not active on social media, e-mail your photo to email@example.com to be posted on the United Church’s national social media accounts.
 If you’re planning an individual action, post a photo to social media of yourself or your small group wearing black on a Thursday.

 Order Thursdays in Black buttons from the Women's Inter-Church Council of Canada (WICC), and make them available to your community of faith or small group.
 Restore: Ending Violence against Women is WICC’s resource against gender-based violence that can be used in congregations and small groups.